 I have a question that I hope someone can answer.
 I’ve been a guest at your park for the first time following bowel surgery in 2013.
 This surgery resulted in the complete removal of my colon and rectum, which means I poop into an ostomy bag that’s attached to my abdomen.
 This makes bowel control unpredictable and uncontrolled, so I have to empty this pouch whenever it fills, which can be 7+ times a day.

-I don’t have many issues while on your rides, since I use a plastic guard to protect my stoma (the part of my intestine that sticks out from my belly ), but I find that I have to avoid most rides due to the fact that I usually have to use the bathroom within an hour, and the lineups are often longer than that.
+I don’t have many issues while on your rides, since I use a plastic guard to protect my stoma (the part of my intestine that sticks out from my belly), but I find that I have to avoid most rides due to the fact that I usually have to use the bathroom within an hour, and the lineups are often longer than that.
 On my last visit, for example, I had to empty my ostomy bag twice in 20 minutes before I went on the first ride, then emptied it again soon after exiting the ride.

-Obviously, this can turn my visit into quite a let down if the park is busy.
+Obviously, this can turn my visit into quite a let-down if the park is busy.

 What options are available for people in my situation?
 Are there free or discounted fast lane passes available for people with this disability?